 Locoid Lotion Dosage

-Apply a thin layer to the affected skin areas two times daily and rub in gently.
-Do not apply LOCOID Lotion in the diaper area unless directed by a physician.
+- Apply LOCOID Lotion for up to 2 weeks as a thin layer to the affected skin two times daily and rub in gently.

 More about Locoid (hydrocortisone topical)